Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/shapecollection/addconnector/_index.md

 ---
 title: addConnector
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/shapecollection/addconnector/
+url: /php-java/aspose.slides/shapecollection/addconnector/
 ---

-## addConnector(int shapeType, float x, float y, float width, float height)  function
+## addConnector(int shapeType, float x, float y, float width, float height)  method

  Creates a new Connector, tunes it from default template and adds it to the end of the collection.